robertDurst/robertdurst.github.io/_posts/tech/2022-04-09-A-New-Adventure.md

 * DocuSign is a great company ([see here](https://www.glassdoor.com/Reviews/DocuSign-Reviews-E307604.htm)) among other awards/top ten lists they have been on.
 * My managers have been wonderful
 * The work is very interesting
-* The company (except for the "outlook" which Wall Street throws a tempertantrum...) has been performing incredible!
+* The company (except for the "outlook" which Wall Street throws a temper tantrum...) has been performing incredible!
 * Paper signatures WILL lose out in the long term

 If anyone is considering DocuSign, it's an absolutely fantastic company.
 Would recommend to anyone (and gladly help connect you with some of the platform folks doing technically interesting things).